HVLepage/cavep-undc/_docs/site-network/RT04A.md

 The Conductivity reading at this site (235-250 (µS/cm) is very low.
 Since the stream discharge is very low the impact on the quality of water in the main channel is minimal.

-pH readings of 8.85 in November 2019, are as expected.
-At these levels the alkalinity of the river is suitable for aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.
-The July data requires confirmation.
+pH readings approaching 9.0 in November are slightly on the high side comapred to the main valley.
+At these levels the alkalinity of the river is still suitable for most aquatic life and not approaching the tolerances of most aquatic vertebrates and invertebrates.

 ### Site description